wuboy0307/go-gpdb/README.md

 ```

-if its not shown then refer to the [link](http://islandora.ca/content/fixing-missing-vboxnet0) on how to set those two interfaces up
+if its not shown then refer to the [link](http://islandora.ca/content/fixing-missing-vboxnet0) for Virtualbox version lower than 5 and if your virtualbox version is 5 and above follow this [link](https://luppeng.wordpress.com/2017/07/17/enabling-virtualbox-host-only-adapter-on-mac-os-x/) on how to set those two interfaces up

 3. On your MAC install vagrant using the below command ( if vagrant executable is not already installed )